nyanmark/nea/README.md

 **Web**

-The web design is done using
+The web design is done using Bootstrap CSS and JQuery JS located at [Here](https://github.com/twbs/bootstrap).
+This means that whilst I focused on writing HTML bulk of the work involved with writing CSS styling and Javascript was taken off my hands.
+Additionally using Flask has allowed me to create templates for a footer, header and navibar for the Member and Admin areas meaning each pages individual file only contained content unique to it.

 **Database**